 Something had to change.
 I’d spent years flirting with the breaking point—always pushing, never truly healing.

 First, I tried deep tissue massage—painful, and the relief never lasted.
-The therapist also recommended 20-minute ice baths, which turned out to be a huge mistake, as the cold caused some vein damage.
+The therapist also recommended 20-minute ice baths, which turned out to be a huge mistake, as I believe the cold only caused some vein damage.

 Then I found TreatMyAchilles.com.